Vietnam.vn - Nền tảng quảng bá Việt Nam

 New strategies in the robotics industry

 Besides AI, robots were another highlight at WAIC 2025.
-Robots that could do somersaults, humanoid robots that played mahjong, cracked eggs, and even fought in martial arts attracted tens of thousands of attendees.
-According to some observers, this year's attendance could surpass 300,000, a record since WAIC began in 2018.
+Robots that could do somersaults, humanoid robots that played mahjong, peeled eggs, and even fought in martial arts attracted tens of thousands of attendees.
+According to some observers, this year's attendance could surpass 300,000, a record high since WAIC began in 2018.

 Companies like Unitree, UBTech Robotics and Agibot showed off some impressive robots.
-Unitree showed off a humanoid robot that cost just $6,000 , while ByteDance shared a video of its Mini robot hanging clothes.
+Unitree showed off a low-cost humanoid robot that cost just $6,000 , while ByteDance shared a video of its Mini robot hanging clothes.
 The demonstrations showed the rapid pace of China's technological development.

 Trung Quoc dan dau anh 2